aradhakrishnanGFDL/CatalogBuilder/contributing.md

 * Look for answers in the documentation.
 If not, please open an issue with the question, [open a new one]([](https://github.com/aradhakrishnanGFDL/CatalogBuilder/issues/new)

+#### How to cite this work?

+Go to the [main project](https://github.com/aradhakrishnanGFDL/CatalogBuilder) page.
+You'll see a link named "Cite this repository" to the right under About.

 #### How can I add myself to the contributors page?

 Thank you for pitching in!
 Please check [this](https://allcontributors.org/docs/en/bot/usage) out to see how you can add your name to the contributor list.
 It's just one important step away!